AndreasHeger/CGATReport/doc/Roadmap.rst

     with many points take a long while to render and these should be thinned.

-legend
-   fix dimensioning of outer legend.
-Maybe add a separate legend plot.

-matrix plot legend
-   fix long legend text for matrix plots.
-The size of the legend is too small.

-multi-figure layout
-   implement multi-figure layout using a new option
-   :layout: <>, where <> is column(default), row or grid.

 test
    better output of available trackers - remove all objects that are not trackers.